Productive Leisure Activities - Oxymoron or Effective Therapy?

 Recreational Therapist, HopeWay

-What is Leisure Time or Productive Leisure?
+What are Leisure Activities or Productive Leisure Time?

 When you hear the term "leisure time" and “productive leisure” – what comes to mind?
 Do you think of tasks like mowing the lawn on a day off?
 Perhaps completing a major scrapbook activity with a group of friends.
 Or maybe you’re a water bug, like me, who enjoys reading a book while dipping your toes in the lake.